 Giclee comes from French and translated literally means “squirt”, which in this case refers to the process by which the ink is applied to the paper.
 The nozzles of an inkjet printer spray a pattern of very fine drops onto the paper that later form the picture.
 The term giclee connotes an artwork, a photograph or a digitally produced work reproduced on an inkjet printer.
 The image is generated onto coated, archival artist’s paper using pigmented inks (UV resistant).

 Each hologram set has the same alphanumerical number.
-To further protect the art works they can be registered on the internet.
+To further protect your works of art use our Certificate of Authenticity and register them on myartregistry.com.

 If you work with files produced by a scan then the most commonly used format is a TIFF file.
 This type of file is not as small as a JPEG file and so takes up more storage space.
 JPEGS are larger files that are generally used to send pictures via email or to store digital prints.
 They can be used alongside the GIF format for the internet.
 The PDF format (portable document format) is used for text and picture files and is a more universally employed format.
 The file endings EPS, PSD, etc denote formats that refer to the application programs where they were created.
 This means: TIFF for the printed image, JPEGs and GIFs for email and internet.